 THE CENTER FOR JEWISH ENGAGEMENT AND LEARNING BOARD

 Chair: Ellen Weiss

-At-large members: Hadar Borden, Leah Blum, Laurie Criden, Gretchen Gross, Jonathan Epstein, Jonathan Freirich, Ralph Halpern, Robin Raphael, Sheri Rodman, Harvey Sanders, Blaine Schwartz, Ted Steinberg, Shelly Yellen
+At-large members: Hadar Borden, Leah Blum, Gretchen Gross, Jonathan Epstein, Jonathan Freirich, Ralph Halpern, Robin Raphael, Harvey Sanders, Blaine Schwartz, Ted Steinberg, Shelly Yellen

 Susan’s Buffalo roots run deep.
 She has strong connections to individuals and families across multiple generations in Jewish Buffalo, and also a strong and personal connection to Israel.
 Susan is a master Jewish educator who finds great joy in learning about people’s personal Jewish stories, and facilitating connections with others who share similar interests.
-When not in the office, you can find Susan with her granddaughter, with her guitar leading Shabbat services, or on a kayak exploring the inner harbor.
+When not in the office, you can find Susan with her grandchildren, leading Shabbat services with her guitar, or on a kayak exploring the inner harbor.

 Ori and family moved to Buffalo in 2017 with the goal of participating in the growth of the Jewish community.
 Ori’s passion is to actively engage with Jews of all backgrounds and using the wisdom of our Jewish heritage to inform our modern lives.
 He grew up in an Israeli home in nearby Toronto and loves any opportunity to talk about Israel.
 Ori’s pleasure is spending time with his family and you can find him out and about on his bike, meeting people for coffee or simply rolling around with his kids on the grass.